 - Comprehensive benefits: Health, dental, vision, 401k matching, parental leave

-The 3.9 comp score reflects a real gap.
+The 3.6 comp score reflects a real gap.
 Anthropic pays $300K–$490K for engineers, OpenAI pays $350K–$550K, and even Databricks and Datadog offer higher total comp for senior roles.
 HubSpot can't compete on raw numbers with AI labs or FAANG.
-The value proposition is different: strong culture, genuine WLB, job stability at a public company, and a less intense environment.
-For engineers who prioritize those factors over maximum compensation, the trade-off works.
+The value proposition is different: remote-first flexibility, predictable benefits, job stability at a public company, and a less intense environment than top AI labs.
+For engineers who prioritize those factors, the trade-off can work.
 For those optimizing for TC, it doesn't.

 Work-Life Balance